stijnklomp/linting-formatting-config/README.md

 ##### Typescript

-To use Typescript in your project, you need to create a Typescript configuration file (`tsconfig.json`) and extend the Typescript config (`stijnklomp-linting-formatting-config/typescript/tsconfig.base`).
+To use Typescript in your project, you could create a Typescript configuration file (`tsconfig.json`) and extend the Typescript config (`stijnklomp-linting-formatting-config/typescript/tsconfig.base`).
+(You could also create your own configuration file without extending the base file)

 `tsconfig.json`